-On November 3, 2010 the REIT changed its name from "Charter Real Estate Investment Trust" to "Partners Real Estate Investment Trust".
-Shortly thereafter, the REIT's trading symbol changed from "CRH.UN" to "PAR.UN".
+On November 3, 2010, the REIT changed its name from "Charter Real Estate Investment Trust" to "Partners Real Estate Investment Trust".
+Shortly thereafter, the REIT's trading symbol on the Exchange changed from "CRH.UN" to "PAR.UN".

-The name change reflects the REIT's new ownership structure, new Board of Trustees, and a new focus on achieving growth in assets under management, distributable cash, and Unitholder value.
+The name change reflected the REIT's new ownership structure, new Board of Trustees, and a new focus on achieving growth in assets under management, distributable cash, and Unitholder value.